Debbie Shirley

 West Boxford, MA

-Combining this interest in lettering, signs and contemporary design with a passion for old buildings and nostalgic subject matter, Debbie’s work captures the spirit and eclectic beauty of iconic roadside architecture as well as grittier city landscapes.
-She finds intriguing stories in these ordinary pieces from our past.
+Combining this interest in lettering, signs and contemporary design with a passion for old buildings and nostalgic subject matter, Debbie’s work captures the spirit and eclectic beauty of iconic roadside architecture as well as grittier city landscapes and timeless objects.
+She finds intriguing stories and shared memories in these ordinary pieces from our past.
 Debbie participates in exhibits throughout the United States and has her work in a number of publications in addition to being in many collections worldwide.

 Featuring mostly roadside scenes and realistic still lifes, much of Debbie’s work can be seen here or on her website at www.DebbieShirley.com